-For fees and charges relating to the below licences, please refer to Trading Standards listings found on pages 7 to 15 within the ETE Schedule of fees and charges.
+For fees and charges relating to the below licences, please refer to Trading Standards listings found on pages 7 to 15 within the Place and Economy Statutory Fees and Charges document

 The licences Cambridgeshire and Peterborough Trading Standards issue include: